SquirrelCorporation/SquirrelServersManager/site/docs/exec-playbook.md

 ## 1.A.
 Executing a playbook from the Devices panel

-From the devices panel, you can apply **to all your devices** a playbook.
+From the devices panel, you can apply **to all your devices** a playbook ("Apply to all" button, right top corner).

 ![execplaybook1](/exec-playbook-1.png)